mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 }
 ```

-The only operation we have done is mapping the left value of the `Either` object resulting from the decoding into an exception.
+We have only mapped the `Either` object's left value resulting from the decoding into an exception.
 In this way, we honor the signature of the `ZIO.fromEither` factory method.

 Finally, it's usual to encode Kafka messages' values using some form of binary compressions, such as [Avro](https://avro.apache.org/).
 In this case, we can create a dedicated `Serde` directly from the raw type `org.apache.kafka.common.serialization.Serde` coming from the official Kafka client library.
 In fact, there are many implementations of Avro serializers and deserializer, such as [Confluent](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/serdes-avro.html) `KafkaAvroSerializer` and `KafkaAvroDeserializer`.